dacapobench/dacapobench.github.io/_pages/home.md

   See the [RELEASE NOTES](https://github.com/dacapobench/dacapobench/blob/47b76675b64711bac22e75fa106fe1c6652b3170/benchmarks/RELEASE_NOTES.md) for more information.

-* **November 8, 2023**  14 years since our last major release, we are very pleased to announced [the release of dacapo-23.11-chopin](https://github.com/dacapobench/dacapobench/releases/tag/v23.11-chopin).
+* **November 8, 2023**  14 years since our last major release, we are very pleased to announce [the release of dacapo-23.11-chopin](https://github.com/dacapobench/dacapobench/releases/tag/v23.11-chopin).

   The release includes:
   * New latency metrics, capturing user-experienced tail latencies for eight request-based workloads and jme, a rendering workload.